I. OBJECTIVE & PURPOSE

 The procedures for selection of these works of art are set forth in the Florida's Art in State Buildings Program Guide.

 Donated Works of Art

-In making decisions to accept donated works of art, as stated above, the President will appoint a UNF Campus Committee on Public Art.
+In making decisions to accept donated works of art, as stated above, the President will appoint a UNF Campus Art Committee.
 This committee will review proposed donations and make a recommendation to the President.
-In reviewing such proposals, the committee will consider
+In reviewing such proposals, the committee will consider: